About Our Firm

 We believe in the value of human connections: being connected with each other, our clients, with our friends and families, and our communities not only makes us better human beings but better employees.

 We believe in performing at a level of utmost excellence, for ourselves and for our clients.

 We believe in depositing good into the world and advancing philanthropy over personal gain.

 We are committed to ethical decision making and uphold codes of ethics as outlined by organizations that we are members of: the Grant Professional Association and the Association for Fundraising Professionals.

 We invest and are committed to improving our communities by volunteering our time, energy, and talents.

 How We Work

-We are proud to support the personal and professional growth of our team and all they do to help our clients.
-Our team has years of experience in grant research, writing, program design and nonprofit consulting.
-We uphold the professional standards and ethics set forth by the Grant Professionals Association.
-Learn more here.
+Our firm is proud to support the personal and professional growth of our team and all they do to help our clients.

 Shavonn Richardson, MBA, GPC